Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 If you know how to invest—meaning you understand Rule #1 and know how to find a wonderful company at an attractive price—then you do not diversify your money into 100 stocks or an index mutual fund.
 You focus on a few businesses that you understand.
 You buy when the big guys—the fund managers who control the market—are fearful, and you sell when they're greedy.

-If you follow our Rule #1 philosophy (more on that coming) you don’t have to worry about any of these things.
+If you follow our Rule #1 philosophy (more on that coming), you don't have to worry about any of these things.
 You can beat the market without diversifying into 100 different stocks and without being an “expert”.
 You become the expert.

 Stock Market Terms for Newbies